Development of Red Dead Redemption: Release

 According to industry sources, Rockstar shelved a Red Dead Redemption remaster after the poor reception of Grand Theft Auto: The Trilogy – The Definitive Edition (2021), instead focusing on development of Grand Theft Auto VI.
 Media speculation restarted in June 2023 after the Game Rating and Administration Committee in South Korea gave Red Dead Redemption a new rating, and in July after updates to Rockstar's website included minor changes to the game's logos and achievements.
 In August, Rockstar announced Red Dead Redemption and Undead Nightmares single-player modes would release for the Nintendo Switch and PlayStation 4 on August 17, developed by Double Eleven.
 Physical versions were released on October 13.
 Reactions were mixed, with the trailer receiving mostly dislikes on YouTube; some journalists and players appreciated the game becoming available on modern consoles, but lamented the lack of visual and frame rate upgrades, absence of a Windows release, omission of multiplayer, and price point.
 An update in October added an option to increase the frame rate from 30 to 60 frames-per-second when played on PlayStation 5 via backward compatibility.
 Speculation regarding a Windows version started in May 2024 after data mining of the Rockstar Games Launcher, and in August following a PlayStation Store update.
 Rockstar announced the Windows version on October 8, which was released on October 29, with enhancements such as native 4K resolution support, ultrawide monitor compatibility, and DLSS upscaling.

-Following premature store and ESRB listings on November 13, 2025, Rockstar announced that Red Dead Redemption would be released for Android and iOS mobile devices on December 2, alongside new releases for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S. The mobile versions are set to be available through a Netflix Games subscription, and the console versions through the GTA+ Games Library and the PlayStation Plus Catalog.
+Following premature store and ESRB listings on November 13, 2025, Rockstar announced that Red Dead Redemption would be released for Android and iOS mobile devices on December 2, alongside new releases for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S. The mobile versions are available through a Netflix Games subscription, and the console versions through the GTA+ Games Library and the PlayStation Plus Catalog.
 Developed in collaboration with Double Eleven and Cast Iron Games, the console versions support 60 frames-per-second, including up to 4K resolution on PlayStation 5 and Xbox Series X/S, and the Switch 2 version utilizes the Joy-Con 2's optical mouse controls.
+A physical PlayStation 5 version is scheduled to release on May 4, 2026.